Brewster Apartments: Architecture

 The building features a stone exterior of pink jasper and employs steel skeleton-frame construction, which enabled the advent of skyscrapers at the end of the 19th century.
 The most prominent building feature is a full-height atrium with open cast iron stairways, bridge walkways paved with glass blocks, and a massive skylight.

 In popular culture

 The Brewster Apartments has served as a set location for the movies Running Scared, Child’s Play and Hoodlum.

 Notable residents

 Illinois Governor John Peter Altgeld lived in the building in 1897 after leaving the governorship.

-Charlie Chaplin lived in the building in 1915–16 while employed by Chicago’s Essanay Studios.
-He would later move to the studio’s Niles, CA location.
-The penthouse owners have sworn by this tale of early film history, though historians say that Chaplin only lived in Chicago for three weeks, and slept on “Broncho Billy” Anderson’s couch instead of getting himself an apartment — at the time, he was known for being far too tight with money to rent a place as pricey as the penthouse would have been.
+Legend has it that Charlie Chaplin lived in the building in 1915–16 while employed by Chicago's Essanay Studios, and the penthouse owners have sworn by this tale of early film history, but historians say that Chaplin only lived in Chicago for three weeks, and slept on “Broncho Billy” Anderson's couch instead of getting himself an apartment — at the time, he was known for being far too tight with money to rent a place as pricey as the penthouse was.